wUst Fine Wine Imports

 Food pairings would include salmon, grilled shrimp, paella, braised meats, BBQ ribs, roast ham, sausages, beef stew, pasta with meat sauces, cassoulet, Mexican and Asian beef dishes, anything with a Mole or Tamarind sauce, and rich and hard cheeses.

-Aromas include plums, soy, and ripe figs. Flavors include blackberries, dark plums, and chocolate.
-There is medium body, good balance, and a nice full finish.
+Aromas include black cherries, dark plums, blackberries, boysenberries, blueberries, and nectarines.
+Flavors include blackberries, blueberries, boysenberries, dark cherries, black currants, and red peaches.
+There is a medium body, good balance and acidity, and a long and refreshing medium finish.

 Aromas are of ripe blackberries, figs, and dark cherries along with hints of vanilla, raspberries, ripe strawberries, and rhubarb.
 Flavors are of dark cherries, dark plums, blackberries, and blueberries along with hints of thyme and cranberry.
 There is a perfectly balanced medium body, good acidity, and a nice finish with sweet and mild tannins.